 “My landlord says my new dog barks too much, and has to go.”
 “My neighbors are complaining.”
 No one likes a dog that barks too much.
 New dogs are more likely to bark or cry in their new home.
 Sad, lonely, anxious or bored — dogs that aren’t happy when you leave can make a lot of noise trying to let you know!
 Check out our article Help your dog stop crying when left alone which includes tips like playing calming music for your pet while you leave – such as Through a Dog’s Ear which many people say helps calm and quiet their dogs.

-Your local rescue organization and local dog trainers should be great sources of information and help, so that your dog can lead a happy life in her new home.
+Your local rescue organization and local dog trainers can also be great sources of information and help if your dog is too noisy, so that your dog can lead a happy life in your home.

 3. “My new dog is too unfriendly with my pets.”

-So many dogs get returned to shelters after just one day for this reason, which is really sad and unnecessary!!
-Dogs TAKE TIME to settle in, and need their owner’s help with slow and safe introductions to other pets.
+So many dogs get returned to shelters after just one day for this reason, which is really sad and so often unnecessary.
+Dogs take time to settle in, and need their owner’s help with slow and safe introductions to other pets.
 Animals also take a while to develop relationships and bonds with one another.
 Try these how-to introduce your new dog properly articles for two weeks, and give your new dog a fair chance of getting along with your current pets:

 3. “My new dog is too aggressive.”

 Dog aggression is extremely complex to understand, and if you do not have a lot of experience interpreting why a dog is being aggressive, trying to fix the problem incorrectly can make it worse.
-We would never give advice on how to handle dog aggression in writing, other than to say you should consult a professional dog behaviorist, who has references from past clients whom they’ve helped fix a similar dog aggression problem.
-Sometimes all it takes is one “session” with a good behaviorist to train YOU and the dog, and hopefully get you on the right path to fixing the problem!
+We would avoid giving advice on how to handle dog aggression in writing, other than to say you should consult a professional dog behaviorist, who has references from past clients whom they’ve helped fix a similar dog aggression problem.
+Sometimes all it takes is one “session” with a good behaviorist to train YOU and the dog, and hopefully get you on the right path to reducing and eventually eliminating a dog that is acting aggressively.

 4. “My new dog is too…”

-There are other reasons we’ve heard for returning a newly adopted pet too, but so many of them could be fixed if the new owner were willing to give their new dog a 2-week test, and during those two weeks, ask for help from experienced dog people in their community like dog rescuers, shelter staff, volunteers & trainers.
-We think you’ll be pleasantly surprised at how willing people will be to try to help you keep your newly adopted dog!
-No dog is perfect just like no person is – but with a little time you can become perfect for one another!
-Thank you for keeping to your commitment and sticking by your dog.
+There are other reasons we’ve heard for returning a newly adopted pet too, and many of them could have been fixed if the new owner was able and willing to ask for help from experienced dog caretakers in their community like dog rescuers, shelter staff, volunteers, behaviorists, and trainers.
+We think you’ll be pleasantly surprised at how willing people will be to try to help you keep your newly adopted dog.
+Dogs aren’t always perfect, but with a little time, effort, and these tips above we hope you can become perfect for one another.